Over 4 yrs, Nigerian tortured Vasai girlfriend, conned her of Rs 50 lakh

-After conning Sarah Warner of Rs 50 lakh and getting her pregnant, Osas Idubor fled to Nigeria; when she trailed him to the country, he and his parents threatened to finish her off; Interpol and Nigerian police are now on his trail and believe he is in Mumbai or Delhi on a fake passport
+After duping Sarah Warner of Rs 50 lakh and getting her pregnant, Osas Idubor fled to Nigeria; when she trailed him to the country, his mother threatened to finish her off

 She may have been wracked by four years of torment and deception from her Nigerian boyfriend, but 35-year-old Sarah Warner has still got the fight in her.